The Best Spas In Hoi An – Helpful Hints For The Ultimate Massage

 Address: 412 Cua Dai

-Although a phone number is listed on a blog site, don’t bother making an appointment.
+A blog site has a phone number listed but don’t bother making an appointment.
 You are guided into one of two rooms, no questions asked, except for: “massage?”
 The rooms offer scanty privacy, and adjacent beds are divided by rather flimsy curtains.
 Expect little to zero ambience or decorum and a good rub-down.
-Nonetheless, a massage is offered at the ridiculously low price of 130,000 VND (5.60 USD).
+Nonetheless, a massage is the ridiculously low price of 130,000 VND (5.60 USD).

 Hidden Hint: Bring your own towel or cloth to lay down over the massage bed for better hygiene.